-‘Team Harmony’ is the backbone of the daily operation of the Competition in the RDS.
-The work of ‘Team Harmony’ includes staffing the box office, programme selling, and ushering.
+‘Team Harmony’ is the backbone of the daily operation of the Competition.
+The work of ‘Team Harmony’ includes staffing the box office, programme selling and front of house team.

 Through an extended network of volunteers, their families and friends, the ripples of the Competition have spread throughout the city and become securely embedded in the lives of many in a very personal way.

-Young pianists stay with Irish families, rather than in hotels and form a bond over the period of the Competition that has made for many life-long friendships.
+Young pianists stay with host families, rather than in hotels and form a bond over the period of the Competition that has made for many life-long friendships.

 The uniquely nurturing nature of the Competition continues with a team of drivers who deliver Competitors to their practice and performance in the Competition, and the piano owners who open their homes to practising contestants, providing encouragement – and tea and sympathy! – whenever needed.
 This ultimately creates a more successful competitive, as well as convivial, experience for all.